rohan-paul/Collection-of-React-Redux-ReactNative-Notes/ReactNative/Optimization-RN/FlatList-rendeing-Performance-Improvement.md

 Trade offs: More items per batch means less javascript performance, which means less responsiveness (clicking a item and opening the detail).
 If you have a static and non-interactive list, this could be the way to go.

 ### E. Set removeClippedSubviews={true}.
-You can set the removeClippedSubviews prop to true, which unmount components that are off of the window.
+Because, by setting the removeClippedSubviews prop to true, RN will un-mount components that are off of the window.

 Win: This is very memory friendly, as you will always have a little amount of rendered items instead of the whole list.